aazaff/teachPaleobiology/LabExercise5.md

 # Find the average expected number of samples for three samples
 mean(Expected)
 ````

+It's worth noting that it is not always advantageous to randomize the order of the samples, particularly if the order of your samples has some ecological or environmental meaning.
+For example, if you collect samples along an onshore-offshore or ubran-rural gradient.

 ### Sampling Standardization: Questions I
 1. Create a function or script that will calculate an accumulation curve for the ClamSnails dataset.
 Make it into a plot.
 2. Modify your script/workflow so that the measure of effort (x-axis) is the number of individuals sampled.